chrislambert-ky/analysis-ky-roadclosures/README.md

 # Analysis of Road Closure Data from Kentucky

 ## Disclaimer:
-While I am an emloyee of the Kentucky Transportation Cabinet, this analysis of road closure data is not an official KYTC analysis.
+While I am an employee of the Kentucky Transportation Cabinet, this analysis of road closure data is not an official KYTC analysis.
 There are many factors that contribute to road closures that are not disclosed in this dataset.
 This dataset is not a complete or comprehensive list of all road closures and/or damaged roadways.
 These are only the reports that were verified in real-time and displayed on the GoKY website.
 As an employee of the KYTC, I want to promote safety and mobility for everyone and I would encourage you to please utilize the following resources:  -Chris Lambert

 - "Know before you go" Real-Time Traveler Information can be found at [GoKY](https://goky.ky.gov)
 - Road Closure listings and hourly email notifications can be found at [KYTC Road Closures](https://www.kytc.com/traffic/road-closures/).